hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [16:50:17](#H9sqeG9L2-Tr6EX3fkkkEY5fqUB55Ti_p4OYWrYGh04) <planetsizecpu (Jose Luis)>:
-IIRC you must add `'loose` after `make face...` but not sure and I'm on phone now Ì†ΩÌ∏ê
+IIRC you must add `'loose` after `make face...` but not sure and I'm on phone now üòê

 [18:46:41](#ybtM_qKD_dzwQ5amifBKpdXpttp8jLdthKIUDZmA8EA) <greggirwin (Gregg Irwin)>:
 @cloutiy you figured it out.
 You can see in %VID.red (line 306) that `loose` maps to that option.